Cap-go/website/content/blog/building-a-native-mobile-app-with-nextjs-and-capacitor.md

 npx cap add android
 ```

-At this point you should see a new **ios** and android folder in your React project.
+By this point, you should be able to observe new **ios** and **android** folders in your Next.js project.

 **Those are real native projects!**

-To open the Android project later you should install [Android Studio](https://developer.android.com/studio/index.html), and for iOS you need to be on a Mac and install [Xcode](https://developer.apple.com/xcode/).
+To access the Android project later, you must install [Android Studio](https://developer.android.com/studio/index.html).
+For iOS, you need a Mac and should install [Xcode](https://developer.apple.com/xcode/).

-Additionally you should see a **capacitor.config.ts** in your project, which holds some basic settings for Capacitor that are used during sync.
-The only thing you need to worry about is the **webDir** which should point to the output of your build command - right now this is incorrect.
+Additionally, you should find a **capacitor.config.ts** file in your project, which contains some fundamental Capacitor settings utilized during the sync.
+The only thing you need to pay attention to is the **webDir**, which must point to the result of your build command.
+Currently, it is inaccurate.

-To fix this, open the **capacitor.config.json** and change the **webDir**:
+To rectify this, open the **capacitor.config.json** file and update the **webDir**:

 ```
 {